 Curtainmelt will recycle all hospital and healthcare single use plastic disposable ward, bed, window and cubicle curtains by converting them into solid briquettes for recovery and reuse in the plastic manufacturing supply chain, a true circular economy event.
 The recovered plastic can be used to manufacture kidney trays, containers or even 3D printer filament.

-To further enhance the release of the new Curtainmelt, TCG have created a formidable collaborative partnership with North East plastic recovery company “Re-Worked”.
-The partnership will recover mixed recyclable plastics and P.P.E. along with more of the true ‘end-of-life’ plastics that would normally find its way to landfills or energy from waste facilities, where the resource would be lost completely.
-Re-Worked manufactures boards and materials that can be used for construction projects and outdoor furniture materials amongst many other products.
+To further enhance the release of the new Curtainmelt, TCG have created a formidable collaborative partnerships.
+The partnerships will recover mixed recyclable plastics and P.P.E. along with more of the true ‘end-of-life’ plastics that would normally find its way to landfills or energy from waste facilities, where the resource would be lost completely.

 Curtainmelt will not only divert large amounts of plastic waste away from landfill and/or incineration, but it will also significantly reduce the carbon footprint and costs created by transporting this very lightweight and space hungry material (80-90% reduced volume), thus supporting the NHS Net Zero greenhouse gas emissions by 2030 goals and climate emergency protocols.